AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-12-test-localhost-on-mobile.md

 ## Getting Started with ngrok

-We'll use an open-source tool known as [ngrok](https://ngrok.com/).
+We'll use an open-source tool called [ngrok](https://ngrok.com/).
 In a nutshell, ngrok generates secure public URLs for localhost endpoints, allowing you to test localhost on mobile with ease.
-Here's [their description](https://ngrok.com/product#:~:text=You%20download%20and%20run%20a,the%20local%20address%20you%20specified.) of how the process works at a high level:
+Here's their high-level description of how the process works:

 > It connects to the ngrok cloud service which accepts traffic on a public address and relays that traffic through to the ngrok process running on your machine and then on to the local address you specified.